Having Fun with Percents and the Ten-Key

 Aren't percentages grand?

-Oh, find out how to use the tax rate function of printing calculators on my site about printing calculators.
+Find out how to use the tax rate function of printing calculators next!